By Kristan Kirsh

 NEXTracker CEO Dan Shugar joined other industry executives for a panel discussion on the past and future evolution of cost savings in large-scale solar generation.
 He and the other panelists agreed that the role of data and systems intelligence will be critical in the transformation and modernization of the grid infrastructure into one based on low-cost, high-reliability smart renewable energy resources.

 Dan cited examples of where data-driven NX technologies have lowered the plant owners’ levelized cost of energy (LCOE) and will reduce LCOE even more in the near future.
 The accurate measurement of motor current “signatures” has led to improvements in component and system design as well as the ability to predict more accurately when maintenance is needed.
-Intelligent solar-and-storage systems like the NX Fusion Plus, which was on public display for the first time at SPI, will allow operators to harvest energy—and revenues—previously lost to curtailment and clipping.
+Intelligent solar-and-storage systems like the NX Flow, which was on public display for the first time at SPI, will allow operators to harvest energy—and revenues—previously lost to curtailment and clipping.
 Dan also opined that the industry needs to do a better job of socializing the benefits and importance of how solar-and-storage systems and data-based intelligence will bolster grid reliability.

 Continuing the reliability topic, our global asset management VP Marty Rogers participated in one of the more engaging panels during SPI 2017, the annual PV magazine Quality Roundtable (co-sponsored by NEXTracker).
 The panelists represented a diverse group of companies from across the materials, manufacturing, testing and systems integration communities.

 The roundtable discussion actually encompassed three interrelated hot-button topics—quality, reliability and durability.
 Marty described how data acquisition and analysis plays a critical role in designing for reliability from the ground up and managing quality along the entire supply chain, through installation and commissioning, and over the lifetime of the system via smart operations and maintenance practices.